CryptoSignal/Crypto-Signal/README.md

 * First make sure you have [Docker installed](https://docs.docker.com/engine/installation/)
 * Next, to create the docker image run `make build` in the root of the project directory.
 * Once built copy template.env to .env and add your API keys, at a minimum read-only Bittrex keys are required.
-* Make sure to also create a CSV of market pairs and update the market\_pairs environment or app.py variable with your file
+* Make sure to also update the market\_pairs environment or app.py variable with comma seperated market pair values that match Bittrex's format (i.e. BTC-ETH)

 ## How to run
 In the root directory run `docker-compose run app` or `make run` if you don't have docker-compose.